Mark of the Succubus: Characters

-Charming, intelligent, and collected, there isn't much about Sylne not to like - on the surface, at least.
-Underneath, the woman's hand is always in some sort of scheme, and she's willing to sacrifice even those closest to her in an effort to gain more power.
-She's two-faced and underhanded, two very good things for a succubus to be.
+Charming, intelligent, and collected, there is not much about Sylne not to like - on the surface, at least.
+Underneath, the woman's hand is always in some sort of scheme, and she is willing to sacrifice even those closest to her in an effort to gain more power.
+She is two-faced and underhanded, two very good things for a succubus to be.

 Desiring a certain title, and the power, fortune, and recognition that comes with it, Sylne placed an illegal Human Spell on the Imp, Junael, forcing him t spy on her old student, Maeve, expecting the girl's nature would cause the younger succubus to slip just enough to use for her own selfish purposes.

 Sylne is the top succubus in Erebus, a title she inherited from the prior top succubus (whose death Sylne arranged), and once had an intimate relationship with Veril but they grew apart.